khedekarpranav0429-create/Pojects-On-Mathematics/README.md

 # Mathematics
-This Repo Covered the Mathematic concepts with mini project which required for better understand of Machine learning
+This Repo cover's the mathematic concepts with mini project which required for better understanding of Machine learning which makes understanding maths with  fun instead of just  solving sums for geting answer